apache/wookie/widgets/templates/readme.txt

 to or modify CSS rules defined in parent templates.

-To create additive CSS simply add files with names in the form of "foo.css.add".
+To create additive CSS simply add files with names in the form of "foo.add.css".
 The contents of these files will be added to the start of a final CSS file called "all.css".

 The base template provides a link to the "all.css" in its "index.html" file.
 Therefore, if your template